garysheng/faithwalk-os/christian-ontology_executive-summary.md

-# A Brief Overview of Gary's Christian Ontology
+# Gary's Christian Ontology: A Brief Overview

 ### *The Most High God created everything and operates reality through spiritual laws that produce practical outcomes, before and after death, when followed faithfully.*